ArGendi/Zawakini-delete-user/delete_user.md

 *Zawakini App*
 Steps to delete your account and data from our app:

-- Login with your Google account and phone number.
+- Enter the app by phone number.
 - In Home page tap on app logo on top right.
 - Then click Delete Account button (red color)